Heading to Japan? The Shinkansen (bullet train) system has introduced exciting new updates that make traveling across the country even smoother.

 a.
 Overview of One Piece-Themed Shinkansen

-- West Japan Railway Co. has teamed up with the beloved manga One Piece to create this unique experience
+- West Japan Railway Co. has partnered with the beloved manga series to create this unique experience celebrating 50 years of the Sanyo Shinkansen Line

 b.
 Route and Stations